virupabandi/python-for-devops-practice/Day-09/01-loops.md

 The "for" loop is used to iterate over a sequence (such as a list, tuple, string, or range) and execute a set of statements for each item in the sequence.
 The loop continues until all items in the sequence have been processed.

+use case: when you know that execute a particular block of code for definite number of times.

 **Syntax:**

 ```python